Samian (rapper): Biography

 On May 2, 2010, he appeared on Tout le monde en parle, bringing awareness to the fact that the Algonquin language was endangered.

 In 2013, he acted in the Quebec film Rock Paper Scissors (Roche papier ciseaux) alongside Roy Dupuis.

 On August 4, 2014, Samian did a concert at the Festival Présence Autochtone, held at Place des Festivals in Montreal, where he was joined by several guests including Loco Locass and Kathia Rock.

 In 2014, Samian also took part in a program which was broadcast on APTN titled Le Rhythme.
 Alongside Dany Bédar, Samian was the mentor of several Aboriginal musicians, singers, writers and performers, aged 18 to 30, guiding them through an artistic journey of intensive training, ultimately leading them to the recording of their first album as a group.

-He has also had acting roles in the films Scratch (2015), Hochelaga, Land of Souls (2017), Bootlegger (2021) and The Inhuman (2021).
+He has also had acting roles in the films Scratch (2015), Hochelaga, Land of Souls (2017), Bootlegger (2021), The Inhuman (2021) and Aller Simple (2022).
 He won the award for Best Actor at the 2022 American Indian Film Festival for L'Inhumain.

 He was a Felix Award nominee for Indigenous Artist of the Year at the 44th Félix Awards in 2022.